 A limited number of Fellowships are available for highly qualified students coming from the following countries : Belgium, Bulgaria, Czech Republic, France, Germany, Greece, Hungary, Iceland, Italy, Luxemburg, Norway, Portugal, Romania, Turkey and the United States.

 To encourage the participation of students, some attractive "VKI director's fellowships" are available upon request for the most qualified applications.

-IMPORTANT NOTICE: For students coming from EU member states, priority will be given to those supported by an Erasmus fellowship.
+IMPORTANT NOTICE: Priority will be given to those supported by an Erasmus fellowship.